j-y26/Epigenomic-Pipelines/README.md

 ```

 This will download the Docker image and start an interactive shell session.
-Ensure you are in the correct directory where you want to mount the data, or
+Ensure you are in the correct directory where you want to mount the data or
 change the `${pwd}` to the correct directory.

 To return to the same container once the container is stopped, run the following